verdaux/BookNotes/Impressors 5.md

 - [ ] I won an argument and decided to be extra petty.
 - [ ] Mistress of grief, lady of tears.
 - [ ] Easily distracted by food
+- [ ] What's been keeping you busy?
+- [ ] What did you do this weekend?